IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-tuexen-opsawg-pcapng.md

 integers in the endianness of the machine that wrote the file.
 Neither of these formats guarantee 64-bit alignment.)

+### Strings

+If a string is specified as being encoded as UTF-8, software that reads that string MUST NOT assume that the string's value is valid UTF-8, and MAY discard a string that are is valid UTF-8 or MAY repair the string by replacing invalid octet sequences with valid sequences such as the sequence for a Unicode REPLACEMENT CHARACTER; software that writes that string fields MUST write only a valid UTF-8 string.

 # Block Definition {#section_block_definition}